 Now Honda has developed a clever and compact two-motor full hybrid system designed specifically for larger vehicles.
 It offers electric running at low speeds and under light loads, electric torque to assist a downsized gasoline engine, and regenerative braking to recapture and reuse energy that would otherwise be wasted as brake heat.
-Competitors for the Accord Hybrid, including the hybrid versions of the Ford Fusion, Hyundai Sonata, Kia Optima, and Toyota Camry.
-In turn, the plug-in version competes with the Ford Fusion Energi--also a plug-in hybrid--and the Chevrolet Volt.
+Competitors for the Accord Hybrid include hybrid versions of the Toyota Camry, Ford Fusion, and the mechanically identical Hyundai Sonata/Kia Optima.
+In turn, the plug-in Accord Hybrid competes directly with the Ford Fusion Energi plug-in hybrid and Chevrolet Volt range-extended electric vehicle.

-Unusually, Honda's new large hybrid system offers three different types of operation--all of them automatically chosen by its control software.
+Unusually, Honda's new hybrid system can operate in three different modes--but all are chosen by the car's control software.
 It can accelerate electrically up to 30 mph, and it will also drop into electric-only mode under light load at higher speeds up to 60 mph.
 It also functions as a conventional parallel hybrid with engine and motor together contributing torque (with the clutch engaged).
-Then, at higher speeds, the engine alone powers the front wheels, with no electric involvement.
+Then, at higher speeds, the ICE engine alone powers the Accord hybrid's front wheels, with no electric involvement.
 But the engine is well muffled and comes on smoothly as needed, so the driver won't necessarily know what's happening under the hood.

 Both hybrid Accords have stronger all-electric acceleration and a longer electric range than their Prius equivalents.
 The one drawback we found is that both cars, the plug-in especially, feel considerably heavier on the road than do the conventional four-cylinder Accords, which are relatively svelte.
 The handling and roadholding were fine, but the hybrid Accords feel somewhat larger and a bit more ponderous than the light, easier-to-toss-around four-cylinder Accord gasoline model.
 It's not objectionable, but it's a notable difference in a car that looks more or less the same.